 - Tuna, celery, cucumber and spring onions with oil and vinegar dressing

-- Handful of nuts such as almonds and cashews or mixed seed trail
+- A handful of nuts such as almonds and cashews or mixed seed trail